filip-jan-pikl/hotMessage/README.md

 # hotMessage
-Simple component for sending feedback, user questions etc.
+Simple ajax component for sending feedback, user questions etc.

 You can place it on the side of web page, after click you will see modal box.